Updated as of November 26, 2019

 Digital Risk Requires Digital Defense

-Given all the ways that social media can be used to attack your brand, how can organizations protect themselves?
+Given all the ways that social media can be used to attack your brand, how can organizations protect themselves, especially as we gear up for the holiday season?

 One way is to treat social media with the same level of scrutiny as other channels.
 Just as you teach your team about scanning email attachments before opening, reporting suspicious emails, and other security essentials, you also need to train your team about these common social media attacks.
 However, awareness, while important, will not be able to stop all the attacks.
 It is important to have a coordinated social media and digital brand protection plan in place.